 Pilot and Feasibility Grants h1 >

-The Frontiers in Congenital Disorders of Glycosylation Consortium (FCDGC) and CDG CARE jointly request full proposals for funding during the 2022-2023 grant year.
+The Frontiers in Congenital Disorders of Glycosylation Consortium (FCDGC) and CDG CARE jointly request full proposals for funding during the 2023-2024 grant year.
 These awards are intended to support projects that will provide preliminary data for new, extramural grant submissions.
 The review criteria will emphasize innovation and the potential of the project, if successful, to have a significant impact on an important research problem.
-FCDGC funds will be available for one to two awards with up to $50,000 in direct costs for each award.
+FCDGC funds will be available for one award with up to $50,000 in direct costs for each award.
 CDG CARE, an affiliated CDG Patient Advocacy Group, will also be reviewing application submissions to identify an additional research project that may receive an award of up to $50,000.
 The duration of the awards will be 12 months.

 Frontiers in Congenital Disorders of Glycosylation Consortium (FCDGC) is one of the 20 federally funded consortia to advance medical research on rare diseases by providing support for clinical studies and facilitating collaboration, study enrollment and data sharing.